 Football club Forest Green Rovers are making their mark on the pitch with a green approach to their new uniform.
 The club has recently announced new sustainable football shirts made from 35% recycled coffee grounds and 65% recycled polyester.
 The team will proudly reveal their new kit at a match against Colchester on Saturday, which is said to be ‘lighter, breathable, and more flexible’ than previous kits.
 The players had already taken a sustainable approach two years ago, using bamboo as the material for their shirts.
 These new materials used have proven to be more eco-friendly and less weight for the team.

 FIFA recognises Forest Green Rovers as the ‘world’s greenest football club’, and we can see why!
 The club has been investigating the most sustainable fabrics that they could upgrade to since their famous bamboo kits and found this great and innovative solution using coffee waste and plastic bottles.
 Whilst they are changing the game on the football pitch, the club will also be selling the prototypes, with the proceeds being shared between Gloucestershire NHS and a reforestation charity called One Tree Planted.
 This charity is dedicated to creating a healthier climate and helping with reforestation efforts worldwide by planting ‘One tree per dollar’.

-The eco-friendly team The team chairman has spoken publicly about their adventure in searching for the best alternative green materials.
+The team chairman has spoken publicly about their adventure in searching for the best alternative green materials.
 It’s clear to see just how passionate this football team is about our planet.
 Not only are they designing sustainable kits, but the club is also powered by wind and solar energy generated by Ecotricity and are the world’s first vegan football club!